-One of the most common choice parents in Dwarka face is between a smaller coaching setup (typically 8 to 15 students per batch) and a larger coaching centre (often 25 to 40 students or more).
+One of the most common choices parents in Dwarka face is between a smaller coaching setup — typically 8 to 15 students per batch — and a larger coaching centre, often 25 to 40 students or more.
 Each model has genuine advantages and real limitations.
-Here is an honest comparison.
+Here is an honest comparison that puts your child's learning outcomes first.

 What Large Coaching Centres Offer